ntatschner/log4j-detection-windows/index.md

 Update the script in the vars section to the path you created above.

+#### Deployment Options

+You can deploy this via GPO, running as either a scheduled task or Start Up script.

+The script will only run once on each system if running via a GPO.

+You could also run this Ad-hoc via PSRemoting.

+Make sure the central logging is set up and the account running the command has permissions to the share.

 ```markdown
 # First we test the storage location for the results file, there will be 2 directories,
 # one for a positive detection and one for negitive detection, I do this so the "scan" will only run once when deployed via group policy